 The other crash fault tolerant ordering service supported by Fabric is an adaptation of a Kafka distributed streaming platform for use as a cluster of ordering nodes.
 You can read more about Kafka at the Apache Kafka Web site, but at a high level, Kafka uses the same conceptual "leader and follower" configuration used by Raft, in which transactions (which Kafka calls "messages") are replicated from the leader node to the follower nodes.
-In the event the leader node goes down, one of the followers becomes the leader and ordering can continue, ensuring fault tolerance, just as with Raft service.
-You can also consult this sample configuration file for a brief explanation of the sensible defaults for Kafka and ZooKeeper.
+In the event the leader node goes down, one of the followers becomes the leader and ordering can continue, ensuring fault tolerance, just as with Raft.